 Leave a Legacy.
 Become a Public Interest Protector.

-For nearly 50 years, VPIRG has been a bold leader in the fight to protect Vermont’s people, environment, and locally based economy.
+For 50 years, VPIRG has been a bold leader in the fight to protect Vermont’s people, environment, and locally based economy.
 Along the way we’ve had some impressive wins on key public interest issues like GMO labeling, retiring Vermont Yankee, and banning harmful single-use plastics.
 We’re proud of our rich history here in Vermont, and the incredible progress we’ve made over the decades.
 But we know the work is nowhere near done.

 We have a proven record of meeting challenges like these head on — and winning.
 But it isn’t easy (or cheap!) and we know we can’t do it alone.
 As a people-powered organization, we count on the support of everyday Vermonters to fuel our urgent public interest work.